matt9527-marist/MyObsidianNotes/Parallel Processing/000 Introduction.md

 ![[Pasted image 20250908185400.png]]
 We need to specify ALL of the files we are needing to compile.
-If we would like to change the name of the executable file, we can use the command parameter *-o [name]*.
-Without this parameter, the executable will be ""
+If we would like to change the name of the executable file, we can use the command parameter *-o [name]*.exe.
+Without this parameter, the executable will be "*a*.exe" by default.

 **Problems with this Approach**
 This works for projects with a few files.